-I’m wondering how to deal with aggression on the part of my son.
-My 9-year old son came home today with a note from his principle and teacher.
-The teacher listed 4 aggressive episodes that my son engaged in, in the last week and labelled them as “violent acts.”
-I know that every parent sees their son in the best positive light, but you must take my word for the fact that my 9 year-old is the least aggressive of my children.
-He is never one to even raise his voice or before these last few incidents, raise a hand or be aggressive.
+I’m wondering how to deal with the aggression on the part of my son.
+My 9-year-old son came home today with a note from his principal and teacher.
+The teacher listed four aggressive episodes that my son engaged in in the last week and labelled them “violent acts.”
+I know that every parent sees their son in the best possible light, but you must take my word for the fact that my 9-year-old is the least aggressive of my children.
+He is never one to even raise his voice, or before these last few incidents, raise a hand or be aggressive.

-After speaking to him about the incidents, he tells me that he is concerned with the fact that he is suddenly having trouble controlling his temper and his physical responses.
-He is emotionally mature for his age and he is deeply embarrassed that he is having these troubles with the school’s administration.
-Can you recommend any strategies that help young boys channel what seems like a normal amount of developing physicality to me, into something that he can better handle and is more appropriate?
+After speaking to him about the incidents, he tells me that he is concerned about the fact that he is suddenly having trouble controlling his temper and his physical responses.
+He is emotionally mature for his age, and he is deeply embarrassed that he is having these troubles with the school’s administration.
+Can you recommend any strategies that help young boys channel what seems like a normal amount of developing physicality into something that he can better handle and that is more appropriate?
 I am not sure if I am explaining the situation properly, but I am speaking about a child who genuinely wants to control his aggressive actions and is having trouble doing it.

 – Terri (name has been changed on request to protect privacy)

-If on the other hand, I was to help out that parent and we had some time together cleaning up or doing dishes, that initial reticence would barely last a moment and that’s because my focus and theirs would be on something rather than ‘the problem.’
-It’s the same with anybody and it’s why it’s so much easier to talk to teenagers in cars.
-Why?
-Because the parent is driving and their focus is on something else allowing their teenager to express things more easily.
+If, on the other hand, I was to help out that parent and we spent some time together cleaning up or doing dishes, that initial reticence would barely last a moment, and that’s because my focus and theirs would be on something other than “the problem.”
+It’s the same with anyone, which is why talking to teenagers in cars is so much easier.
+Why? because the parent is driving and their focus is on something else, allowing their teenager to express things more easily.

 When it comes to how to deal with the aggression, you also want to make sure he has a lot of physical outlets to use up his energy.
-Make sure he gets lots of exercise and he may find something like learning yoga helpful.
+Make sure he gets lots of exercise, and he may find something like learning yoga helpful.
 Perhaps you could do it together on weekends.
-Other than that try and make him aware of things that might trigger these responses.
-Show him the signs we all have of getting angry, clenched teeth, clenched fists potentially, tense shoulders, flushed feeling etc.
+Other than that, try and make him aware of things that might trigger these responses.
+Show him the signs of anger that we all have: clenched teeth, potentially clenched fists, tense shoulders, a flushed appearance, and so on.

-There are alternate things he can do too before he gets really angry as he notices those feelings, however some of them can’t be practiced when he’s in school.
-I’m thinking of things like thumping a pillow or running or lap or some other way of removing his physical irritation.
+There are other things he can do before becoming enraged when he notices those feelings; however, some of them cannot be practised while he is at school.
+I’m thinking of things like thumping a pillow, running or lap, or some other way of removing his physical irritation.